-ENVIRONMENTAL STABILITY: The components of this product will degrade in the environment into organic and inorganic constituents, especially upon exposure to light.
+ENVIRONMENTAL STABILITY: The components of this product will degrade in the environment into organic and inorganic constituents.

-EFFECT OF MATERIAL ON PLANTS or ANIMALS: Due to the small product size and dilute concentration of the components, no unusual effects on plants or animals are expected if this product is released into the environment.
+EFFECT OF MATERIAL ON PLANTS or ANIMALS: Due to the small product size, no unusual effects on plants are expected if this product is released into the environment.

 EFFECT OF CHEMICAL ON AQUATIC LIFE: No information is currently available on the effect of the components of this product on aquatic plants or animals in the environment.
-Due to the small product size and dilute concentration of the components, this product is not anticipated to cause adverse effects on aquatic life.
-Additional aquatic toxicity data are available for components of this product as follows: POLYETHYLENE GLYCOL:
+Additional aquatic toxicity data are available for components of this product as follows: